-The modern target is a mixture of the english target and the french target.
-In the 1930s a english target was five target, where the frensh was 10 rings.
-They could not decide wish one to use.
+The modern target is a mixture of the English target and the french target.
+In the 1930s the English target was five targets, whereas the french were 10 rings.
+They could not decide which one to use.
 So they combined both and made our modern target.
-I will in this article go more indepth on the scoring of both casual, competition and 3d archery scoring.
-They are all are a litle different, but you will understand everything clearly soon.
+I will in this article go more in-depth on the scoring of both casual, competition, and 3d archery scoring.
+They are all are a little different, but you will understand everything clearly soon.

 This article will show you how archery is scored in archery works, the target has ten circles.
 The score is one on the outer ring and ten on the inner circle.
 Your score depends on the circle you hit, if you hit circle number 6 you get 6 points.
 If you hit the line between two circles, the score will be the highest one.

 |White outer and inner||1 & 2|

 Blue outer and inner

 Yellow outer and inner

 |9 & 10|

 On the left side, you can see the scores compared to the colors.
 This will hopefully give you a good understanding of the point system.

 A standard target in the Olympics, designed for a 70-meter distance each color circle is 12.2 centimeters.

 Each color has two scoring zones, the inner and the outer circle.
 They are equal in width, but as you see the points are 1 point apart.